LogoLaunchSaaS

 3. Configure Products

-Update the product configuration in src/configuration/product.ts:
+Update the product configuration in packages/config/src/product/development.ts or packages/config/src/product/production.ts:

-const prod: ProviderProductConfiguration = {
+export const productConfiguration: ProviderProductConfiguration = {

 creem: {